raindolf/African-Grading-Program-GUI/README.md

 The second interpretation of this program, by Kafui Gblonya, was written in Java and was also a console application.

-The third interpretation of this program , by Cody dostal , was written in python.
+The third interpretation of this program , by Cody dostal , was written in python and was also a console application.

 You can find all the three interpretation of this program here. https://github.com/raindolf/African-Grading-Program